nschorgh/CaveXML/cavexml.md

 **\<contents\>**  *controlled vocabulary*
 What the cave contains.
 Similar to UISIC field [CA72](http://www.uisic.uis-speleo.org/exchange/atendefn.html#72).
-List of options: *permanent ice, periodic ice, perennially submerged, intermittently submerged, perennially part-submerged, intermittently part-submerged, extensive guano, many bats, occasional bats, birds, fish, snakes, trogloxenes, accidental trogloxenes, troglophiles, troglobites, charcoal, paintings, minerals, lake(s), waterfall(s), tree roots*.
+List of options: *permanent ice, periodic ice, extensive guano, many bats, occasional bats, birds, fish, snakes, trogloxenes, accidental trogloxenes, troglophiles, troglobites, charcoal, paintings, minerals, lake(s), waterfall(s), tree roots, perennially submerged, intermittently submerged, perennially part-submerged, intermittently part-submerged*.
 CA72 has [36 allowed options](http://www.uisic.uis-speleo.org/exchange/atencode.html#72), which have been shortened to 18, and the four terms about submersion are borrowed from [CA2](http://www.uisic.uis-speleo.org/exchange/atendefn.html#2).
 If the desired entry is not available among the list of terms, enter it in [comments] instead.

 **\<comments\>**  *string*
 Comments about a cave or karst feature.
 This field should be used only when a suitable more specific field is not available.
 Use semicolons (;) between separate comments, or place them in separate [comments] entries.